 Chevrolet Impala owners have reported 26 problems related to hazard flashing warning light switch (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Impala based on all problems reported for the Impala.

 The contact owns a 2004 Chevrolet Impala.
 The contact was driving approximately 40 mph with the headlights activated and suddenly without warning the headlights stopped illuminating for a few seconds.
 The same malfunction recurred on three separate occasions.
 The vehicle had not been diagnosed or repaired.
 The manufacturer was not notified of the failure.
 The approximate failure mileage was 95,000.
 Updated 03/14/lj